rayinla/rayinla.github.io/_posts/2018-5-19-javascript-variables.md

 if(3===3){
  let number = 3;
 }
-console.log(number);
+console.log(number); // > number is not defined
 ```

 Great.
+We got an error!
 Now we truly have global and local variables.

 Going back to our original variable declarations, `var triangleArea, poppinsQoute;`, you can see that we are able to declare multiple variables at the same time by separating them with a comma.
 Also, look at how the second word in the variable name starts off with a capitalized letter.
 This convention is called camel case.
 It's good to stick to this convention so that your code is legible to you and to others that might look at your code one day.